o3de/o3de.org/content/docs/userguide/referencing-character-animation-editor-anim-graph.md

 1. To edit an external anim graph, right\-click the reference node that you assigned it to and choose **Open '***filename***\.animgraph' file**\.
 The changes that you make to the external anim graph are reflected in all anim graphs that reference it\.
 ![\[Right-clicking a reference node to edit the anim graph that is assigned to it.\]](/images/userguide/actor-animation/char-animation-editor-anim-graph-ref-13.png)

-## Best Practices for Using Referenced Anim Graphs<a name="character-animation-editor-anim-graph-reference-best-practices"></a>
+## Best Practices for Using Referenced Anim Graphs {#character-animation-editor-anim-graph-reference-best-practices}

 See the following best practices for using referenced anim graphs:
 + **Keep track of your referencing hierarchy** – One way to keep track of your referencing hierarchy is by maintaining a chart of your anim graphs and their references\.
 Such a chart can help developers and testers know which anim graphs are affected by changes that are made\.
 A chart can also help you know if an anim graph that you are working on is referenced by another anim graph\.